 Your insurance will be expensive as long as a DUI exists on your driving record.
 In the meantime, it’s in your best interest to get the deal possible.
 We recommend comparing quotes to find the right auto insurer for you, even if it seems hard to get coverage.

-How much your premium increases will depend on several factors.
+How much your auto insurance premium increases will depend on several factors.
 This can include, but isn’t limited to:

 - Your age.
 Younger drivers under 25 and older drivers above 60 are often seen as higher risk.